-So this is what I do is my son wakes up if he doesn’t have Serenity on his neck and he is hooked on the white noise of the diffuser and it is a good backup to the Serenity on his neck, so I fill up empty Serenity bottles and screw them on once a week.
-It’s enough to do something but then it just helps me use up the last of my oils.
+So this is what I do… My son wakes up if he doesn’t have Serenity on his neck and he is hooked on the white noise of the diffuser, plus it is a good backup to the Serenity on his neck.
+I combine nearly empty Serenity bottles and screw them on once a week.
+It’s just enough to do something and it helps me use up the last of my oils.
 I do the same thing in the kitchen with my used oils so we just have constant random smells in our house but it’s all good.
 I run it in my kitchen day and night and only have to worry about it every 4-5 days so I love it.
 I have three of them in my house and I’m thinking of getting another one for my daughter’s room.
-They are durable and I haven’t had a problem with any of them.
-There is only one little tiny light on it so you know it’s on so that’s another thing I like about them.
+The Aroma Ace Diffuser is durable and small enough to fit in little places.
+It does need to be placed where it cannot get knocked over or the oil will get into the working places and break it.
+There is only one little tiny light on it so you know it’s on – so that’s another thing I like about them.

 Have you tried these diffusers or any others?
 What is your favorite doTERRA oil diffuser?
 Did I miss some pros and cons?

 Can’t decide?
 Click the links below to read other people’s reviews on Amazon and Aroma Tools.